xpepper/open-access-gpt/README.md

 3. Navigate to the `app` folder of the repository and execute the command `npm install`.
 4. Start the app via the command `npm start`.
 The web app will be available on [http://localhost:3000](http://localhost:3000).

+## Run locally with Docker
+Prerequisites: you have to install Docker on your machine.
+Open a terminal in the root of the project and execute `docker compose up` to run the application.
+The web app will be available on [http://localhost:3000](http://localhost:3000).
+To stop the application, just hit Control-C and issue a `docker compose down` command to clean the env up.

 ## License

 Open Access GPT is licensed under the MIT license.
 See the LICENSE file for more information.